10 Fashionable Face Masks People With Chronic Illness Recommend

 Capri Sprazzle wrote, “I use disposable ones.
 I had been meaning to look for a non-disposable option but never found any I liked or that could help with things like the flu, not just air quality.”

 Buy disposable face masks (50-ct.) from Amazon.

 Breathe Healthy face masks are designed to protect against dust, pollen, allergens and the flu.
 It is made with an antimicrobial agent that kills germs and lasts as long as the mask, even after multiple washings.

 Sally Edwards wrote, “I use Breathe Healthy masks.
 I love them!
 They have loads of colors and patterns, however I prefer low-key.”

-Buy the face mask above for $16 from Breathe Healthy.
+Buy the face mask above for $7.50 from Etsy.